wormhole-foundation/docs.wormhole.com/docs/reference/components/vaa.md

 ### Token Transfer

 Tokens are transferred from one chain to another using a lockup/mint and burn/unlock mechanism.
 While many bridges work on this basic premise, this implementation achieves this by relying on the generic message passing protocol provided by Wormhole to support routing the lock and burn events from one chain to another.
-This makes Wormhole's token bridge completely chain agnostic.
+This makes Wormhole's token bridge completely chain-agnostic.
 As long as a wormhole contract exists on the chain we wish to transfer to, an implementation can be quickly incorporated into the network.
-Due to the generic message passing nature of Wormhole, programs emitting messages do not need to know anything about the implementation details of any other chain.
+Due to the generic message-passing nature of Wormhole, programs emitting messages do not need to know anything about the implementation details of any other chain.

 In order to transfer tokens from A to B, we must lock the tokens on A and mint them on B. It is important that the tokens on A have been proven to be locked before the minting can occur on B. To facilitate this process, chain A first locks the tokens and emits a message indicating that the locking has been completed.
 This message has the following structure, and is referred to as a transfer message: